How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 Minimum age: 18

 Pertamina gas stations operate in cities.
-However in most areas you'll find roadside petrol sold in bottles with green or blue petrol.
-You can expect to pay 15k IDR per bottle (most scooters require 3 bottles for a full tank).
+In many areas, you'll also find roadside petrol sold in bottles, often green or blue petrol.

-New "Pertashops" are opening across the island offering reliable fuel.
+New Pertashops are opening across the island and offer more reliable fuel.

-Never drink and ride—the roads can be dangerous even when sober.
-Insurance won't cover accidents if you're riding without a proper license or IDP.
+Never drink and ride.
+Insurance will not cover accidents if you're riding without a proper license or IDP.

 Small car (3 passengers): $25–$40